The Home Sale Tax Exemption

 Home Office Exception

-If you are taking depreciation deductions for a home office, that amount will be subtracted from your capital gains exclusion.
-For example:
+If you are self-employed and taking depreciation deductions for a home office, that amount will be subtracted from your capital gains exclusion.
+For example, say you were normally entitled to $250,000.
+You took $50,000 in tax deductions for a home office.
+You would only be entitled to a $200,000 exclusion from your capital gains.

 Types of Homeowners and the Home Sale Tax Exemption